platdesign/ctxq/README.md

 ## `ctxq.push(key, handler)`

-Result of handler will be assigned as `key` in `context`.
+Result of handler (wrapped in `Promise.resolve`) will be assigned as `key` in `context`.
+Returns ctxq instance for method chaining.

 ## `ctxq.push(handler)`

-Result of handler will not be assigned to `context`.
+Result of handler (wrapped in `Promise.resolve`) will not be assigned to `context`.
+Returns ctxq instance for method chaining.

 ## `ctxq.run(context)`